anguyen8/shape-bias/README.md

     python netdissect.py
 ```

-### 5. A toy sample of loading and hook features from robust model.
+### 5. An example of loading a robust model and setting up feature hooks
 * This sample is avaliable at [load_sample.py](load_sample.py):

 ```python